Daily High to Daily Low: Is It Safe to Buy Grab Holdings Limited (GRAB)?

 GRAB’s Market Performance

-GRAB stocks went down by -14.02% for the week, with a monthly drop of -7.91% and a quarterly performance of -43.17%, while its annual performance rate touched -80.19%.
-The volatility ratio for the week stands at 6.39% while the volatility levels for the past 30 days are set at 11.19% for Grab Holdings Limited.
-The simple moving average for the period of the last 20 days is -12.17% for GRAB stocks with a simple moving average of -66.14% for the last 200 days.
+GRAB stocks went up by 22.98% for the week, with a monthly jump of 13.33% and a quarterly performance of -20.39%, while its annual performance rate touched -75.40%.
+The volatility ratio for the week stands at 8.54% while the volatility levels for the past 30 days are set at 9.11% for Grab Holdings Limited.
+The simple moving average for the period of the last 20 days is 11.95% for GRAB stocks with a simple moving average of -57.00% for the last 200 days.

 Analysts’ Opinion of GRAB